-If a complete stable minimal surface does not satisfy the Vanishing property for $\{R_{k}\}_{k}$, it gives a non-trivial element in the fundamental group at infinity (See Lemma \ref{van1}).
-As a consequence, if $\pi_{1}^{\infty}$ is trivial, any complete stable minimal surface in $M$ has the Vanishing property for $\{R_{k}\}_{k}$(See Corollary \ref{trivial-van1}).
+If a complete stable minimal surface does not satisfy the Vanishing property with respect to $\{R_{k}\}_{k}$, it gives a non-trivial element in the fundamental group at infinity (see Lemma \ref{van1}).
+As a consequence, if $\pi_{1}^{\infty}$ is trivial, each complete stable minimal surface in $M$ has the Vanishing property with respect to $\{R_{k}\}_{k}$ (see Corollary \ref{trivial-van1}).

 \emph{1.3 The idea of the proof of Theorem \ref{A}} Our main strategy is to argue by contradiction.
 Suppose that a complete contractible 3-manifold $(M, g)$ with positive scalar curvature and trivial $\pi^{\infty}_{1}(M)$ is not homeomorphic to $\mathbb{R}^{3}$.